fishjam-cloud/documentation/docs/room-manager.md

 # Room Manager

-## App for initial development
+## App for Initial Development

 The [**default Sandbox App**](https://fishjam.io/app/sandbox) comes with an HTTP server called **Room Manager**.
-It allows you to start working on the Client App without having to setup an actual backend.
+It allows you to start working on the Client App without having to set up an actual backend.
-However, for production purposes, you need to bring own backend using our Server SDKs.
-Production apps doesn't have a corresponding Room Manager.
+However, for production purposes, you need to bring your own backend using our Server SDKs.
+Production apps don't have a corresponding Room Manager.

 :::danger[ROOM MANAGER IS NOT SAFE FOR PRODUCTION]

 Room Manager doesn't implement any form of authentication.
 Anyone using the same room name and peer name will receive **the same Peer Token!**

-For production environment, make sure to [set up your own backend](/production/server.mdx) using our Server SDKs and authenticate the client on your own.
+For a production environment, make sure to [set up your own backend](/production/server.mdx) using our Server SDKs and authenticate the client on your own.

 :::

-## Why should I use it?
+## Why Should I Use It?

 If you're a frontend developer and you want to quickly test your app, you can use the Room Manager to create a room and access it.
-This way you can start building your app without having to deploy any server side logic.
+This way, you can start building your app without having to deploy any server-side logic.

 :::note
 When moving to production, the only change you will need to make is to retrieve the **peer token from your backend** instead of the Room Manager.